epfllibrary/latex-course/_episodes/03-Text.md

 * ```\huge```
 * ```\Huge```

 Their usage is a little different than regular commands.
-Indeed, they are like switches and change the fontsize until the end of the current group.
+Indeed, they are like switches and changes the fontsize until the end of the current group.

-The actual font size is relative to the size specified in the ```documentclass```

 {% latex filename=03-font-02 %}

 \documentclass[a4paper]{article}

 \usepackage[utf8]{inputenc}
-\usepackage{lmodern}
+\usepackage[T1]{fontenc}
 \usepackage[english]{babel}

 \begin{document}